Monday, November 25, 2024

 If Samhain could not match up to the first or the second periods, how much less the third?
 By 1582, the Julian calendar had lost almost 13 days.
 This was seriously affecting Easter.
 The Gregorian reform advanced the calendar by 10 days.
 The position of the year was reset back to the way it was in 325 AD, the year of the Council of Nicaea.
 Samhain didn't move, but October 31 and November 1 did.
 By ten days!
 Thursday October 4, 1582, was followed by Friday October 15.
 There was no October 5 through 14 that year.
 Not on the Gregorian calendar, anyway.

 And the Gregorian calendar did not catch on all at once because the Protestants and Orthodox didn't care much for the Pope.
 It took centuries.
-People used the Gregorian or the Julian, depending on where you were.
+People used the Gregorian or the Julian, depending on where they were.
 And they still do!
 The Orthodox Church still uses the Julian.
 Two October 31sts.
+Every year.
+Which is the right one?

 The Samhain was always on such and such a date crowd are now faced with a terrible problem.
 If Samhain is on October 31 today, then it wasn't on October 31 when All Saints Day was established on November 1 in 735 AD.
 And if Samhain was on October 31 in 735 AD, then it isn't anymore today.
 Pick your fail.

 Your only other alternative is to say Samhain was changed to match the Roman calendar, like Germanic days were (ie. Yule), which completely undermines the claim that All Saints was changed to coopt Samhain.
 It's literally the opposite.
+Consider how important a point this is.
 It also screams out loud that the original details of Samhain are unknown (which is true), and people should really stop making unfounded claims.

 CELTIC CALENDAR